-Our children enter into the stories of the Bible through drama in Kingdom Theatre.
+Our children learn the stories of the Bible through drama in Kingdom Theatre.
 What better way to learn to navigate the waters and inevitable floods of life than to have played Noah and shared with your peers what it feels like when the waters rise?

-Keys to the Kingdom is our character development program.
-Students learn to identify their own strengths and weaknesses, and are recognized as they grow into the people that God has called them each to be.
+Our character development program, Keys to the Kingdom, focuses on twenty character traits that help students grow into the people that God has called them each to be.

-Our service learning and outreach programs remind us that we have responsibilities to the world around us—most especially to the needy and forgotten.
-Our students experience what it is to share sustaining faith and love and learn not to take those blessings for granted.
+Our service learning and outreach, San Jose Cares, reminds us that we have responsibilities to the world around us—most especially to the needy and forgotten.
+Our students experience what it is to share sustaining faith and love, learn not to take blessings for granted, and to serve others.